/ astro-integrations / How to Use Lucia with Astro: Complete Guide

 Production Tips

-Add rate limiting to auth endpoints.
-Lucia does not include rate limiting.
-Use a library like
+3. Add rate limiting to auth endpoints.
+The from-scratch approach does not include rate limiting.
+The Lucia docs describe a token-bucket pattern you can adapt, or use a library to cap brute-force login attempts.

 Alternatives to Consider